captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:
-That is not what I meant.
+That is not what I mean.
 Sentries watch the corpse.

 ---

 ## EUBOULE:
 Then what would you have us do?

 ---

 ## CREON: